ExpressLRS/Docs/docs/quick-start/transmitters/siyifm30.md

 * Connect wires to SWDIO, SWCLK, NRST, and GND to the header points shown in red above on the TX.
 Attach 5V to the VCC pad, not the 3.3V pad!
 * Connect the other side to a STLINK programmer
 * Flash using the `FM30_TX_via_STLINK` target
-* After the flashing procedure, it is safe to leave the STLINK device connected to test that the firmware is operational, but uplug the USB connection before inserting the module into your handset for testing.
+* After the flashing procedure, it is safe to leave the STLINK device connected to test that the firmware is operational, but unplug the USB connection before inserting the module into your handset for testing.
 * Be sure your handset has the External Module type set to CRSF.
 See the general Troubleshooting section for other ways to determine your module is flashed and ready for flying.

 ### Updating via DFU